codeforsanjose/open-disclosure/data_pipeline/data_api/README.md

     - `export FLASK_APP=api`
     - `export SQLALCHEMY_DATABASE_URI='sqlite://'` (will eventually change to mySQL)
     - `export PYTHONPATH=$PYTHONPATH/path/to/open-disclosure` (this is needed to ensure modules outside of data_api can be imported properly)
+    - `export PYTHONPATH=$PYTHONPATH/path/to/scraper` (scraper needs to be recognized as its own module)
     - You can also source these variables in your `.bashrc` profile
 2. Call `flask run` in the data_api directory
 3. The API should be running on `localhost:5000`